-Daily measures ensure we address the challenges of Exxaro's dust-generating activities (blasting, drilling, crushing and screening, vehicle entrainment, materials handling and wind erosion of exposed operational areas).
-These include applying dust-suppressant agents on haul roads, watering secondary unpaved operational roads, vegetating topsoil stockpiles and overburden material.
+Daily measures ensure that we address the challenges of Exxaro's dust-generating activities (blasting, drilling, crushing and screening, vehicle entrainment, materials handling and wind erosion of exposed operational areas).
+These include applying dust-suppressant agents on haul roads, watering secondary unpaved operational roads, and vegetating topsoil stockpiles and overburden material.

-All mining operations monitor daily dust-fallout rates and results are assessed against national regulations.
+All mining operations monitor daily dust fallout rates and results are assessed against national regulations.
 We track our compliance against the stringent residential limit (600mg/m2/day) instead of the non-residential limit (1200mg/m2/day) to minimise the impact on residents.
-This will ensure fallout dust is reduced to the residential limit.
+This will ensure that fallout dust is reduced to the residential limit.

+Air quality

+Comparing Exxaro's dust-fallout rate against the regulated non-residential limit (1 200mg/m2/day), two operations exceeded the two allowable annual limits in 2019.

+Refer to Exxaro's 2019 ESG Report for more details (page 27).

+Global compact principle

+Policies and management systems

+Summary of actions and results

+Environment continued

+Oundertake initiatives to promote greater environmental responsibility.

 Water management

 Water is a strategic natural resource for South Africa.
 It is also key to our business.
 The Exxaro water management policy therefore defines our commitment to the sustainable use of water, with a strong focus on efficiency through reuse and recycling.
-This policy is aligned to the legislative environmental framework governed mainly by the National Water Act No 36 of 1998.
-In support of the Act, the Department of Water and Sanitation has issued an integrated water resource management hierarchy that prioritises mine and waste management decisions and actions.
-This hierarchy informs both our policy and strategy on mine and waste water management as:
+This policy is aligned to the legislative environmental framework governed mainly by the National Water Act 36 1998.
+In support of the Act, the Department of Water Affairs has issued an integrated water resource management hierarchy that prioritises mine and waste management decisions and actions.
+This hierarchy informs both our policy and strategy on mine and wastewater management as:

 - Pollution prevention

 - Minimise environmental impacts

-- Maximise water reuse and reclamation
+- · Maximise water reuse and reclamation

 - Responsible water discharge and disposal

-- Water treatment.
+- · Water treatment.

 Translating policy into action, our management standard on water for mining and industrial use articulates our commitment to develop and implement an effective integrated water and waste management plan across the lifecycle of a mine.
 This includes planning, construction, operation, decommissioning, closure and rehabilitation phases.
-The standard reflects management's vision to: - Ensure a cost-effective integrated approach to water management - Be environmentally responsible - Be ecologically sustainable.
+The standard reflects management's vision to: - Ensure a cost-effective, integrated approach to water management - Be environmentally responsible - Be ecologically sustainable.